-Note: A foster parent becomes a mandatory reporter on the date that the foster family license is effective.
-Newly licensed foster parents must complete two hours of mandatory reporter training before the end of their initial licensing training cycle.
-All foster parents must complete two hours of mandatory reporter training every five years.
+NOTE: A foster parent becomes a mandatory reporter on the date that the foster family license is effective.
+This training must be done prior to licensure.
+All foster parents must complete two hours of mandatory reporter training every three years.
 (See Assessing the Family: Training and References: In-Service Training: Child Abuse Reporting.)

 Foster parents by virtue of their daily contact with the children in their care are in an excellent position to observe signs of possible abuse.
 Inform prospective foster parents of this responsibility.
-(The role of the foster parent as a mandatory reporter of child abuse is thoroughly explained in the Foster Parent Handbook.)
+(The role of the foster parent as a mandatory reporter of child abuse is thoroughly explained in Comm.
+33, Foster Parent Handbook.)